Three things in life are certain; death, taxes and bugs.

 A software bug is an error, flaw or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways.Wikipedia

-When a developer works to build a custom plugin, the dev is, by definition, bug-fixing from the very first line of code.
+When a developer works to build software, the dev is, by definition, bug-fixing from the very first line of code.
 No developer writes perfect code from the start, so it undergoes constant bug-fixing to get the code into a usable position.
-Even when it looks stable, the developer will still actively try to break the plugin, in order to find more bugs to fix.
+Even when it looks stable, the developer will still actively try to break the software, in order to find more bugs to fix.

 As a way to reduce your costs, we also ask you to help test our work, to ensure that it’s up to the standards that you expect.

 With this in mind, sometimes bugs make their way into the live site and are discovered by you or your users.
 You may feel that this bug shouldn’t exist and that you shouldn’t need to pay for it, but as we just learned, bug-fixing is development.
-The fact that the bug was uncovered by you after the initial release, rather than a developer, doesn’t make the bug-fixing work any less valid or valuable.
+The fact that the bug was uncovered by you after the initial release, rather than a developer or QA engineer, doesn’t make the bug-fixing work any less valid or valuable.

 Either way, whether we find the bug and fix it, or you find the bug and we fix it, the time it takes to write code is billed and an expected part of the process.
 All we can do on these occasions is act swiftly and fix the bug as quickly as possible.